iscc/iscc-specs/docs/specification.md

 !!! example "PCF Linking Example"

     Let's assume we have a single newspaper issue "The Times - 03 Jan 2009".
-You would generate one Meta-ID component with the title "The Times" and extra "03 Jan 2009".
-The resulting Meta-ID component will be the grouping prefix in this scenario.
+You would generate one Meta-Code component with the title "The Times" and extra "03 Jan 2009".
+The resulting Meta-Code component will be the grouping prefix in this scenario.

     We use a Content-Code-Mixed with PCF `0` (not partial) for the ISCC of the newspaper issue.
-We generate Data-ID and Instance-ID from the print PDF of the newspaper issue.
+We generate Data-Code and Instance-Code from the print PDF of the newspaper issue.

-    To create an ISCC for a single extracted image that should convey context with the newspaper issue, we reuse the Meta-ID of the newspaper issue and create a Content-Code-Image with PCF `1` (partial to the newspaper issue).
-For the Data-ID or Instance-ID of the image, we are free to choose if we reuse those of the newspaper issue or create separate ones.
+    To create an ISCC for a single extracted image that should convey context with the newspaper issue, we reuse the Meta-Code of the newspaper issue and create a Content-Code-Image with PCF `1` (partial to the newspaper issue).
+For the Data-Code or Instance-Code of the image, we are free to choose if we reuse those of the newspaper issue or create separate ones.
 The former would express strong specialization of the image to the newspaper issue (not likely to be useful out of context).
 The latter would create a stronger link to an eventual standalone ISCC of the image.
 Note that the ISCC of the individual image keeps links in both ways:

-    - Image is linked to the newspaper issue by identical Meta-ID component
+    - Image is linked to the newspaper issue by identical Meta-Code component
     - Image is linked to the standalone version of the image by identical Content-Code-Image body

-    This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-ID.
+    This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-Code.
 With great flexibility comes great danger of complexity.
 Applications SHOULD do careful planning before using the PCF-Flag with internally defined semantics.

-### Data-ID Component
+### Data-Code Component

-For the Data-ID that encodes data similarity we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
+For the Data-Code that encodes data similarity we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
 To accommodate for small files, the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

-The Data-ID is built from the raw encoded data of the content to be identified.
+The Data-Code is built from the raw encoded data of the content to be identified.
 An ISCC generating application MUST provide a `data_id` function that accepts the raw encoded data as input.

-#### Generate Data-ID
+#### Generate Data-Code

 1. Apply [`data_chunks`](#data_chunks) to the raw encoded content data.
 2. For each chunk, calculate the xxHash32 integer hash.